Semester: Fall 2026

 Course Description

-This course will expose students to modern bioinformatics studies with a specific focus on the analysis of next generation sequencing data.
-Lectures will cover a mix of both biological and computational topics necessary for the technical and conceptual understanding of current high-throughput genomics techniques.
-This will include brief discussions of the molecular mechanisms of the assays, basic data analysis workflows, and translating these results into biological conclusions.
+This course covers modern bioinformatics with a specific focus on the analysis of next generation sequencing data.
+Lectures cover a mix of biological and computational topics necessary for the technical and conceptual understanding of current high-throughput genomics techniques, including the molecular mechanisms of the assays, basic data analysis workflows, and translating results into biological conclusions.

-Students will get hands-on experience developing computational workflows that perform an end-to-end analysis of sequencing data from ubiquitous NGS technologies including RNA-sequencing, ChIP-sequencing, and Single Cell RNA-sequencing.
-The course emphasizes the importance of reproducibility, and portability in modern bioinformatics.
+Students build computational workflows that perform end-to-end analyses of sequencing data from RNA-sequencing, ChIP-sequencing, and Single Cell RNA-sequencing experiments.
+The course emphasizes reproducibility and portability throughout.

 Prerequisites

 Basic understanding of biology and genomics.
-Any of these courses are adequate prerequisites for this course: BF527, BE505/BE605.
-Students should have some experience programming in a modern programming language (R, python, C, Java, etc).
+Any of these courses are adequate prerequisites: BF527, BE505/BE605.
+Students should have some experience programming in a modern language (R, Python, C, Java, etc.).

-Working familiarity with Git and command line interfaces is also heavily recommended.
+Working familiarity with Git and the command line is strongly recommended.

 Instructor and TAs